LearnLanguageswith Us!Start Learning!

 An app alone won’t make you fluent.
 Yes, you may be learning a lot from them, but that doesn’t mean you’re suddenly “50% fluent” in Spanish after tapping around an app for a few months.
 Viewing yourself as a lifelong language learner and doing language every day learn will make you fluent.
 Good apps can be a useful part of that.
 It’s not the app, though, it’s you.

 Here at Transparent Language, we know that the most successful path to language proficiency is to pair great tech with a well-trained human instructor.
-That’s the foundation of our DABL methodology, a virtual flipped classroom approach in which learners master relevant words and phrases before energetically exercising their new knowledge in class.
+That’s the foundation of our DABL methodology, a virtual flipped classroom approach in which learners master relevant, level-appropriate words and phrases before energetically exercising their new knowledge in class.
 “Class” time develops language skills.
 Computer time prepares.
 Simple in concept, but truly transformational when executed well.

 Even without a human instructor, language-learning apps and websites can still play a role in language learning.
 It’s a great way to build the basics—introduce the alphabet, drill vocabulary, recognize grammar patterns—with a high level of flexibility.
 Learners can (and should) fill in the gaps by taking a class, having conversations, reading everything they can get their hands on, listening to local news and music, and so on.